 - Rule 3(b) of the Kerala Hindu Places of Public Worship (Authorization of Entry) Rules, 1965 prohibits women from entering the Sabarimala temple premises.

 What are the arguments in favor of women’s entry into the temple?

 - When all the people are equal in God’s eyes as well as the Constitution, there is no reason why women are only barred from entering certain temples.

-- Indian constitution under Article 25 provides an individual the freedom to choose his/her religion.
+- The Indian constitution under Article 25 provides an individual the freedom to choose his/her religion.
 Hence praying in a temple or mosque or church or at home must be the individual’s choice.

 - There are countless Ayyappa temples in India where such rules don’t apply and there are no restrictions in praying.
-The deity is also being worshipped by women of this ages in their houses.
+The deity is also being worshipped by women of these ages in their houses.
 Then why only Sabarimala temple?